Manoz/k-legrand.com/content/12-08-2018/index.md

    Note that this line is separate, but within the same paragraph.
    (This is contrary to the typical GFM line break behaviour, where trailing spaces are not required.)

-* Unordered list can use asterisks
+- Unordered list can use asterisks

-- Or minuses
+* Or minuses

-+ Or pluses
+- Or pluses

 [I'm an inline-style link](https://www.google.com)

 [I'm an inline-style link with title](https://www.google.com "Google's Homepage")

-[I'm a reference-style link][Arbitrary case-insensitive reference text]
+[I'm a reference-style link][arbitrary case-insensitive reference text]

 [I'm a relative reference to a repository file](../blob/master/LICENSE)